ingrihn/code-review/README.md

 ## Inline Comments

 Inline comments are helpful for directly linking your comment with the relevant lines of code.
-The corresponding code line(s) will receive a purple background and feature a small comment icon at the end.
+The corresponding code line(s) will receive a purple background and feature a small chat bubble at the end.

 ### Add a New Inline Comment

-1. Highlight the code line(s) you want to comment on.
+1. Highlight the code you want to comment on.
 2. Right-click and select _✏️ Reviewify: Add Inline Comment_.
 <img width="1002" alt="reviewfy_add_inline_comment" src="https://github.com/ingrihn/code-review/assets/54809082/d431705c-5657-4895-8b48-793a50b3ef7b">